 Save Money And Help More Students Eat Healthy School Meals

-Research shows that students who eat well tend to do better in school.
+We know that children and teens need healthy foods to fuel their growth and development.
+And, research shows that students who eat well tend to do better in school.

 However, feeding hundreds or thousands of students each day with nutritious and affordable meals can be overwhelming and costly.
 Doing this well requires a level of expertise and dedication that can be difficult to achieve alone.

 We take managing a school meal program off a school districts’ plate by managing all aspects of the district’s food service program.
 We build on best practices, source local ingredients and offer affordable meals that please both children and adults alike.
 In addition, we meet state and federal regulations.

 State grant funding allows us to scale the farm-to-school aspect of our service and update the equipment in many of the schools we serve.
 We partner with more than a dozen farms and producers, from Long Island to the Canadian border, to offer farm-fresh fruit, vegetables, dairy products and other wholesome foods daily in participating schools.
 This enhances the quality of our meals, introduces students to new foods they may not have the chance to try otherwise, supports our local economy and offers districts an added cost savings available from New York state through its 30% Lunch Initiative.